8/30/25

 4. Record Yourself or Get Feedback From Others

 Form mistakes can be hard to feel but easy to spot.
-Recording yourself or obtain advice from other peers can rectify small errors before they habituate into bad habits.
+Recording yourself or obtaining advice from other peers can rectify small errors before they habituate into bad habits.

 Conclusion